 An award-winning calligrapher, best-selling author, designer and inspirational speaker, Joanne began her career as a Ketubah artist before going on to develop products for the stationery, gift, craft, and faith-based industries.
 In 2009, she founded Zenspirations®, a company dedicated to inspiring people to use their creative talents to make a difference in the world.
 Joanne’s down-to-earth, informative teaching style has made her books and YouTube videos popular around the world, and helps millions to express themselves creatively.
 Her licensed designs can be found on a variety of cards, gift and craft products.

 Joanne is devoted to changing the culture of grief support in America, and is currently focusing her creative efforts on developing a line of products to help others navigate the grief process.
-Check out the When You Lose Someone webstore to see Joanne's books, her new line of commemorative plaques and Zenspirations® Care-Moji textable stickers.
-She is currently working on new books, a series of guided grief journals, and other commemorative products.
+Check out the When You Lose Someone webstore to see Joanne's books and her new line of commemorative plaques.
+She is currently working on new books, a series of guided grief journals, and other commemorative products, so check back from time-to-time.

 Joanne has a long history of community service and professional involvement.
 She was the Founding President of the International Association for the Calligraphic Arts and was a Founding Board Member of the American Guild for Judaic Arts.
-Joanne has served on the Board of Directors for numerous organizations, including the Greeting Card Association, the Modern Widows Club and the Holocaust Center of Central Florida.
+Joanne has served on the Board of Directors for numerous organizations, including the Greeting Card Association, and the Holocaust Center of Central Florida.

 THE BOOK THAT STARTED IT ALL